MichaelMurithi/michaelmurithi/README.md

 Exploring technology is my life.
 Everyday is a new day to improve and learn new concepts.
 ### Currently learning:
+- C#
-- Advanced Javascript Testing
+- ASP.NET
-- React native
+- Entity framework
-- GraphQL
+- API Design
-- React + Firebase
+- Firebase
+- Technical writing

 ### Practicing
-- React with Typescript
+- Angular with firebase
-- Advanced React
+- React
-- Team work and Agile Methodoligies
+- Django
+- Project workflows automation

 #### Want to learn with me or have some resources?

 Reach out to me [here](https://www.linkedin.com/in/michael-murithi-kariuki/) for a pair-programming session or a team project.

 ### Have got some cool learning repos for you....

 <a href="https://github.com/MichaelMurithi/java-algorithms-implementation">